negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 >"Like "poems," which are sites of literary production where language too is an actor independent of intentions and authors, bodies as objects of knowledge are material-semiotic generative nodes.
 Their *boundaries* materialize in social interaction. **Boundaries are drawn by mapping practices; "objects" do not preexist as such.
 Objects are boundary projects.
 But boundaries shift from within;** boundaries are very tricky.
 What boundaries provisionally contain remains generative, productive of meanings and bodies.
 Siting (sighting) boundaries is a risky practice (Haraway 1988, 595)

-*siteing boundaries to know site of interference.
+*site-ing boundaries to articulate site of interference.*
->"Deep mapping... presupposed the embodied presence of the researcher 'within' the space under investigation" (Roberts 2018, 11). s/citing the body

 >"The rhythmanalyst will not have these methodological obligations: rendering oneself passive, forgetting one's knowledge, in order to re-present it in its entirety in the interpretation.
 He listens - and first to his body; he learns rhythm from it, in order consequently to appreciate external rhythms....
 The rhythm analyst will not be obliged to *jump* from the inside to the outside of observed *bodies*; he should come to listen to them *as a whole* and unify them by taking his own rhythms as a reference: by integrating the outside with the inside and vice versa...
 The *object* is not inert; time is not set aside for the *subject*.
 It is only slow in relation to our time, to our body, the measure of rhythms...The rhythmanalyst calls on all his senses...
 He thinks with his body, not in the abstract, but in lived temporality...He garbs himself in this tissue of the lived, of the everyday.
-(Lefebvre's *Rhythmanalysis* 27-31)

-*(unlike RA though deep mapping does generate interferences - pg 31)*
+(Lefebvre's *Rhythmanalysis* 27-31) >"Deep mapping... presupposed the embodied presence of the researcher 'within' the space under investigation" (Roberts 2018, 11).s/citing the body *(unlike RA though deep mapping does generate interferences - pg 31 - addressed elsewhere)*

 >"Situated knowledges require that the object of knowledge be pictured as an actor and agent, not as a screen or a ground or a resources...
 Accounts of a "real" world do not, then, depend on a logic of "discovery" but on a power-charged social relation of "conversation" (Haraway 1988, 592 - 593).